‘You ought to be ashamed’: 82-year-old Alabama woman says arrest over $77 trash bill was unjust, unnecessary - NewsBreak

 Menefield slowed as she told the story.
 She held her arms out in front her.
 “And the cuffs,” she said, her eyes swelling with tears.
 “They’re so heavy.”

-When the officer told her not to cry, Menefield looked back at him.
+When the officer told her not to cry, Menefield looked back at him.‘That license was obtained for that farm through fraud,’ Second arrest made in connection to quadruple execution on marijuana farm

 “How would you feel if they came and arrested your grandmama?” she asked the officer.
 He didn’t respond.